thejud/text-processing-cookbook/README.md

 some more perl to aggregate values and then print the results at eof or in an end block, but I'd have spent a bit more time fiddling (or googling), and I really just had a simple 60 second question to see if the average.

-See if I add a recipe below for a quick and dirty average.

 ### collapse or replace spaces and newlines